 EOs are natural but powerful, even sometimes dangerous to use: they must therefore be used in a secure manner.
 Some EOs should never be used on the skin or must not be ingested… Being knowledgeable on the matter is therefore very important.
 Seek information regarding counter-indications, carry out allergy tests in the crook of the elbow and be respectful of dosage.

-Please note: If your intention is to use EOs therapeutically or if you want to advise members of your family, think of being informed through an online training, reading serious literature, consulting a professional or scrolling through various web sites.
+Please note: If your intention is to use EOs therapeutically or if you want to advise members of your family, think of being informed through online training, reading the serious literature, consulting a professional or scrolling through various websites.